 Self Driving the Daintree Rainforest, Cape Tribulation or The Mamu Rainforest Canopy Walkway are all possibilities as the boardwalks are wheelchair accessible.
 In Cape Tribulation, the beach is non-wheelchair accessible as the sand is quite soft but all rainforest surrounding areas are great ways to explore the area.

-More information about Daintree Rainforest
+More information about the Daintree Rainforest for disabled travellers.

 Cairns Parks, Aboriginal Cultural Parks and Australian Native Animal Parks for the Handicapped or Disabled